In the early 1990's whilst looking for

 Why ORM?
 ORM gives

-prose.
+natural language prose.
 An ORM tool can generate a good class model and provide automatic

 How do you make an object-role model?
 An ORM analyst guides sponsors to express their ideas using simple

 sentences such as "The person called Fred was born on 15th July

 1985." and "The person called Mary was born on 10th July 1990".
 In

 ORM we call such sentences "facts".
 The analyst